sberdevices/vps-sdk-android/README.md

 There is an example project in this repository.

 Just clone the repository and build it as a regular Android app.
-We recommend to use Gradle 7.0.2 to build it.
 Make sure that your device support ARCore.

 ## Usage